na-na-hi/renget/archive/pitanonbots.md

 BEGIN DIALOGUE
 ```
 ###Summarization Prompt
-!!!This goes into extensions -> summarize -> Summarization Prompt.
+!!!
+This goes into extensions > summarize > Summarization Prompt.
 Make sure Summarization Source is set to Main API and Update Interval is set to 1.
 ```
 [Roleplay pauses to take notes]